Ben Mitchell (EastEnders): Relationship with Callum Highway

-Producers lined up a new romance story between Ben and Callum "Halfway" Highway (Tony Clay), who is in a heterosexual relationship with Whitney Dean (Shona McGarty).
+Producers lined up a new romance story between Ben and Callum Highway (Tony Clay), who is in a heterosexual relationship with Whitney Dean (Shona McGarty).
 The story was part of senior executive producer Kate Oates' plan to further diversify the show with more LGBT stories.
 She also believed that Callum was ideal for a story about exploring sexuality.
 Their involvement begins when Ben witnesses Callum injuring himself to avoid going back to the army.
 Ben sells a stolen van to Callum which is later detained by police.
 Callum confronts Ben about the scam and an argument ensues.
 The scene becomes sensual as the pair get close and Ben realises Callum's attraction to men.
 Ben teases Callum, who denies the accusations and states that he is happy with Whitney.
 Callum becomes violent and punches Ben when he continues to mock his sexuality.
 The scenes were not publicised in advance spoilers and came as a surprise to viewers.
 The following day at the British Soap Awards, Clay revealed that the story would be explored further.
 He said that the scene demonstrated that "something's clicked there, and something's sparked between them."

 The story progressed rapidly over a weeks worth of episodes.
 Ben taunts Callum over his sexuality and he fears that Whitney will discover the truth.
 Callum asks his brother Stuart Highway (Ricky Champ) for help.
 Stuart locates Ben and threatens him to leave Callum alone.
 Writers also created scenes to get Ben and Callum closer, which play out at the latter's house warming party.
 Callum's flat was previously occupied by Ben's dead boyfriend Paul.
 Ben gets drunk and goes into Paul's old bedroom where he confides in Callum about how Paul's murder affected him.
 The show soon aired the pair's first kiss after Callum admits to Ben that he is lonely.
 They get into a passionate embrace and begin an affair.